Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Computation of the level set evolution

 This is fundamental in order to get a watertight representation of the evolving surface and to exploit its geometrical properties in a reliable and stable way, since $\modulo{\nabla\phi}$ is well-defined and further away from zero.
 Also, for PDE models to be solved in $\Omega=\{ \phi\leq 0\}$, it is often crucial to be able to compute the normals to $\Gamma$ (i.e. by evaluating the gradient of $\phi$), at least close to the surface.

 In this regard, even if we choose as initial data a signed distance function, the evolution governed by \eqref{eq:levelset:pde} will produce steep gradients in the solution and a so-called \textit{reinitialization} procedure needs to be performed.
+This constitutes a classical ingredient when dealing with LSM even if we point out that some alternatives to avoid the reinitialization step can be found in literature (see for example \cite{reini:1996,reini:2005,reini:2012,reini:FaPaTo:20}).